 It doesn’t matter if they wrote the will on paper or online.
 Therefore, as long as it is in written form and has two witnesses, it should be valid.

 Most common reasons people contest wills are:

 - Not understanding what they are doing (normally because of mental illness)

 - Not taking care of a spouse or child

 - Forcing the person to make a will using fear (most common reason)

 - The will is fake

 Should you have multiple wills?
-A will is the departed’s last wishes.
+A will is the departed’s last wish.
 Most people’s fear when dying is that someone will contest a will that they made.
 This is why courts are reluctant to overturn a properly executed will.
 The testator (the deceased) created two wills.
 Further, t courts can be challenged to decide whether to uphold one or both.